Wamoya/Wamoya-s-Setup-Wizard/README.md

 ```bash
 $ sudo ./setup.sh
 ```
+4. Follow the instructions through the command prompt.

 ## Why would you want this?
 My main goal with this project is to collect all the tools that I use in my Linux machine in one place, so that I can easily restore my system anywhen and anywhere to a "default" value.